 Work Mistakes as a Problem

-Another interesting issue from a total of 12 issues discovered at the recording was the production errors.
-This issue is also one of the reasons for higher production time.
-The product was not in compliance with the standards that the customer pays.
+So, the product did not comply with the standards for which the customer pays.
 Here, the delivery process leads to rejection by the customer.
-This means return to the plant for re-processing, saving what can be saved, and integrating new elements as raw materials.
-Again, this is something that eats a large part of the current margin.
-I have noticed that about 23% of the margin is going for the purchase of additional raw materials.
+This means returning to the plant for re-processing, saving what can be saved, and integrating new elements as raw materials.
+Again, this eats a large part of the current margin.
+I have noticed that about 23% of the margin is going to purchase additional raw materials.
 The reason for this is because of the non-quality products produced.
-It all leads to disastrous results, although at the start, the potential is large.
-This leads to lost customers who will never want to do a job with the company again.
+All of this leads to disastrous results, although the potential is significant at the start.
+The errors bring losing customers who will never want to do a job with the company again.

 The Biggest Problem: The Lack of Quality Systems